romglu/Chess/README.md

 </ul>
 <b>Instructions</b>
 <br>
-To play, see the instructions in the source code of Chess.py.
+To play, see the instructions in the source code of Chess.py or AlphaBeta.py.